CentraleSupelec/aristote-llm-workers/README.md

 quizgen generate-quizzes {QUIZ_GEN_YML_CONFIG_PATH}
 ```

-## Launch Docker
+## Launch Quiz Generation API with Docker

+First set up your `.env` file based on the `.env.dist` file.

-To launch the quiz generation API, you can use the following command by replacing `{NEXUS_PYPI_PULL_URL}` with your URL of the Nexus PyPI repository:
+Then you can launch the quiz generation API.
+You can use the following command by replacing `{NEXUS_PYPI_PULL_URL}` with your URL of the Nexus PyPI repository:

 ```bash
 NEXUS_PYPI_PULL_URL={NEXUS_PYPI_PULL_URL} docker compose up